 More and more emailing platforms are offering the use of customizable fields to allow for a more personalized email.
 We offer this feature at AssoConnect, and we can vouch that it is very effective!

-The idea is pretty simple, with your cleaned and accurate database, you should have access to the first names of your contacts.
+The idea is pretty simple, with your cleaneddatabase, you should have access to the first names of your contacts.
 You can then include a custom field in your newsletter and greet your audience with their own name!

-This will take your email from "Dear Member," to "Dear Ashley", which gives a much more personalized feel to your newsletter.
+This will take your email from "Dear Member," to "Dear Ashley", which provides a personal touch and improves opening rates significantly.

 This is becoming more and more common in newsletters today because it works!
 Your contacts will feel more comfortable and this will increase the chances that they will read your newsletter in more detail.

 According to Campaign Monitor, about 53% of emails are opened from a mobile device.
-This means that you need to create a newsletter that will be simple and effective when being opened on mobile devices like smartphones and tablets.
+This means that you need to create a newsletter that will adapt to being opened on mobile devices like smartphones and tablets.

-If the layout of an email is too complex (more than two columns, text that is too big, etc), the display on mobile devices will be chaotic and difficult to read.
-That means half of your potential readers would receive a scrambled message!
+If the layout of an email is too complex (i.e. more than two columns, text that is too big), the display on mobile devices will be chaotic and difficult to read.
+That means half of your potential readers could receive a scrambled message!

-Of course that will not happen with your newsletter because you can design your newsletter with this in mind!
-If you take this advice, you will save plenty of time and produce a newsletter that works on all platforms.
+Design your newsletter with mobile devices in mind.
+If you take this advice, you will save plenty of time and produce a newsletter that performs on all platforms.

 If you are wondering where to begin when it comes to creating your newsletter, we suggest you try out AssoConnect free for 30 days.
-You can check out our email feature and create a beautiful nonprofit newsletter!
+You can check out our email feature and create a beautiful (and mobile friendly) newsletter!

-Quick tip: Before you send your newsletter, send yourself a test email and open it from your phone.
-You can of course do this with the AssoConnect software 😀
+Pro Tip: Before you send your newsletter, send yourself a test email and open it from your phone to verify that everything displays correctly.

 The call-to-action (CTA) is the main button that is included in your newsletter.
-It should consist of the main objective of your newsletter, for example, a membership campaign, blog article, registration for an event, etc.
+It should consist of the main action you want someone to take when they open your mail.

-Common nonprofit newsletter CTA’s are “make a donation”, “become a member,” and so on.
+Common newsletter CTA’s are "Make a Donation," "Become a Member," and so on.

 The CTA is very important because it helps direct your readers toward your main objective.
 We suggest you include one in every newsletter!